Splime/ChapShmup/readme.txt

     Setup Github, now using Code::Blocks (No more VC++) Oh, and got a good framework started in the last 2 months...
     Also, the source code now requires C++11

+v0.1.5a - Jan 04, 2013
+    Setup dev environment on new computer